 Buddha Bodai has occupied a special place in New York’s restaurant history for decades.
 Located in Manhattan’s Chinatown, this kosher vegetarian Chinese restaurant has been serving one of America’s most unique dining experiences — a fully kosher certification alongside a menu rooted in traditional Chinese Buddhist meat-free cooking.
+It’s one of the most distinctive stops among all vegan restaurants in New York City.

-Must-Try Menu Items
+What Are the Must-Try Menu Items at Buddha Bodai?

 - Mock Peking Duck: The showpiece dish — thin pancakes, hoisin sauce, and mock duck made from gluten that is genuinely extraordinary in its authenticity.